Consensys/qubernetes/README.md

 # run docker and mount cool-qubernetes.yaml and the out directory
 # a prompt will appear enter 1 to Delete the 'out' directory and generate new resources.
-myDir$> docker run -v $(pwd)/cool-qubernetes.yaml:/qubernetes/cool-qubernetes.yaml -v $(pwd)/out:/qubernetes/out -it  quorumengineering/qubernetes ./quorum-init cool-qubernetes.yaml
+myDir$> docker run --rm -it -v $(pwd)/cool-qubernetes.yaml:/qubernetes/cool-qubernetes.yaml -v $(pwd)/out:/qubernetes/out quorumengineering/qubernetes ./quorum-init cool-qubernetes.yaml
 using config file: cool-qubernetes.yaml

  The 'out' directory already exist.